Tax Write-Offs In Different Leagues

 Example

-A golfer deducts coaching fees, travel to sponsor events, and equipment used for tournament play as tax write-offs tied to professional income.
+A golfer deducts coaching fees, travel to sponsor events, and equipment used for tournament play as tax write-offs tied to their income.

 Drivers function inside brand ecosystems where sponsorships and media obligations drive income.